ionic-team/ionic-docs/src/pages/publishing/progressive-web-app.md

   - mhartington
 ---

-# Publishing a Progressive Web App
+# Deploying a Progressive Web App

 Because Ionic Apps are built with web technologies, they can run just as well as a Progressive Web App as they can a native app.
 Not sure what PWAs are?
 Check out Ionic's <a href="https://ionicframework.com/pwa" target="_blank">PWA Overview</a> or the <a href="/docs/core-concepts/what-are-progressive-web-apps">What are Progressive Web Apps</a> page for more info.